Moesif/moesifdjangoexample/readme.md

 ## Key files

-moesifdjango's [github readme](https://github.com/Moesif/moesifdjango) already documented the steps for setup Moesif Django, but below are the key files that modified from their example.
+moesifdjango's [github readme](https://github.com/Moesif/moesifdjango) already documented the steps for setup Moesif Django.
+But here is the key file where the Moesif integration is added:

 - `mysite/settings.py` added Moesif middleware related settings.